What is a Life Coach?

 There are many misconceptions and myths out there about life coaching.
 Here are some of the most common.

 “Anyone can be a life coach and coaches do not require training.”
-This just isn’t the case.
-Great life coaches must possess the right blend of expertise and skilled delivery to ensure that they can properly motivate and encourage clients while determining and resolving the core issues that merit attention in each case.
+This isn’t the case.
+Great life coaches must possess the right blend of expertise and skilled delivery.
+This ensures that they can properly motivate and encourage clients while determining and resolving the core issues that merit attention in each case.

 “Coaching is like unlicensed therapy.”
 Life coaching is focused on your present and your future.
 Coaching accepts your current reality and looks to improve your outcome moving forward.
 Life coaches are not health professionals, and they do not diagnose.
 In contrast, therapy focuses on your past and looks to delve into past actions and motivations.
 It is analytical, but not action-oriented.